Why is the hashtag #neutralcarbon popular?

 2. Offset its induced emissions with avoided & negative emissions

-In addition to a reduction strategy, it is possible to compensate for induced emissions with so-called "negative" or "avoided" emissions.
+There are many ways to combat global warming.
+In parallel with a reduction strategy, it is possible to offset emissions with so-called "negative" or "avoided" emissions.

 2. a.
 Avoided emissions

-Increasing its avoided emissions consists of marketing low-carbon products and/or services in order to substitute products (with the same use) that generate more GHGs.
-Thus, by capturing market share, these low-carbon products make it possible to avoid the C02 emissions of more emissive competing solutions (e.g. electric cars vs. combustion engines in France).
+Increasing avoided emissions consists in marketing low-carbon products and/or services, in order to substitute products (with the same use) that generate more GHGs.
+In this way, by capturing market share, these low-carbon products make it possible to avoid the C02 emissions of more emissive competing solutions (e.g. electric cars vs. internal combustion engines in France).

 2. b.
 Negative emissions